sw478/multidimensional-sudoku/README.md

 To tack onto the list of advantages using pointers has, you can easily check whether or not the matrix is empty by just
 calling:

-    if(root == root->left)
+    if(root == root->right)
+        # matrix is empty

 Since covering the last element in a list will lead to this statement evaluating true, this simplifies a lot of things.
 Due to how Algorithm X works, if there aren't any columns, there won't be any rows, and this check becomes simple.
 (If a solution is found, the matrix will be empty like this)

-Another thing to point out, since each column header doesn't have a meaningful row number, or a row header a meaningful column number, instead I took advantage of the fact and used it to store the number of elements in its row/column.
+Another thing to point out, since each column header doesn't have a meaningful row number, or a row header a meaningful column number, that memory location is used to store the number of elements in its row/column.
-But since now there's no way to tell if that doubly is actually a header or just a doubly with incorrect coordinates, I added rmax and cmax appropriately to those values.
-This allows me both to easily tell if a column header is a column header by calling
+Since there's no way to tell if that doubly is actually a header or just a doubly with incorrect coordinates if you assign just that nunmber, rmax and cmax are added appropriately to those values.
+This allows the program to easily tell if a doubly is a column header by calling

     if(doubly->drow > cmax)
         # doubly is an hcol

-and to find the number of elements below it, that would just be
+and can find the number of elements below it, which would just be

     num_elements_below = doubly->drow - cmax

-This can also be done by using negative values to represent the number of elements below it:

-    if(doubly->drow < 0)
-        # doubly is an hcol

-    num_elements_below = -1 * doubly->drow

-This wasn't chosen simply in case unsigned ints were to be used in the future.

-note: an "empty" matrix just means all the column headers have been covered
+note: an "empty" matrix just means all doubly in the matrix has been covered
-note: rmax and cmax are just the dimensions of the matrix
+note: rmax and cmax are the dimensions of the matrix
-note: row headers aren't used for the computation itself, but are useful for printing and identifying solutions, and initializing the matrix
+note: row headers aren't used for the computation itself, but are useful for printing and identifying solutions, as well as initializing the matrix

-#### solTree
+### solTree

-The solTree objects are used to store the solution(s).
-Each row in the set of a solution will be pointed to by a solTree object.
+The solTree objects are used to store the solution(s) of the matrix.
+Each row in the set of a solution will be associated with a solTree object.
 If a matrix has a single solution, the tree will just be a list, otherwise, it'll just be a normal tree with its leaves signifying a solution.
-There's also no necessary order to the list/tree.
+There's also no necessary order to the tree.
 The tree grows along with the algorithm, since each call to Algorithm X is associated with a candidate matrix row.

-#### hide
+### hide

-The hide object is just a list of rows that you want to hide from the matrix.
-This is useful because all sudokus of the same dimension have the same initial matrix, but given different clues, you eliminate different rows.
-Initializing the matrix can be costly if you wanted to solve multiple sudokus, so this allows you to initialize it just once.
-This functionality can also be helpful in generating sudokus.
+The hide feature allows the program to cover a list of rows from the matrix before running Algorithm X. All sudoku puzzles of the same dimension have the same initial matrix, but since they have different prefilled cells, different rows can be eliminated from analysis.
+Initializing the matrix can be costly if multiple sudokus are to be solved, so this allows the program to initialize it just once.
+This functionality can also be helpful in generating sudokus puzzles.

-#### heur & heurList
+### heur & heurList

-In Algorithm X, you have a list of columns to choose from.
-One heuristic is choosing a column with the least amount of elements underneath. heurList is a list of list of heur objects.
-Each heur is tied to a column header, along with the number of elements currently underneath it.
-When a doubly under a column header is covered or uncovered, the column header's element count is appropriately incremented or decremented, the heur it's linked to is moved from one heur list to another, and a heur headers are created and destroyed when a new column is needed or when a heur column no longer has elements.
+In Algorithm X, there are a list of columns to choose from, from which a heuristic can be used.
+One heuristic is choosing a column with the least amount of elements underneath (nElements).
+In this design, each column is associated with a heur struct, and the heur keeps track of nElements as well.
+Each heur is grouped together in a list with other heurs that have the same nElements. heurList is a list of these list of heur.
+When a doubly is covered or uncovered, the doubly's column header's nElement count is appropriately incremented or decremented and the heur it's linked to is moved from one heur list to another

         1   2   3   4   5   6   7
     A   X   .   .
 X   .   .
 X